SFDO-Tooling/CumulusCI/docs/tasks.rst

 One, in `object_path`, includes the Object Name, Object Label, and Version Introduced, with one row per packaged object.
-The other, in `field_path`, includes Object Name, Field Name, Field Label, Field Type, Picklist Values (if any), Version Introduced.
+The other, in `field_path`, includes Object Name, Field Name, Field Label, Field Type, Allowed Values (if any), Version Introduced.
 Both MDAPI and SFDX format releases are supported.
 However, only force-app/main/default is processed for SFDX projects.